spences10/scottspence.com/posts/2023/02/21/adding-real-time-analytics-to-my-sveltekit-site-with-fathom/index.md

 ---

 <script>
-  import { DateDistance as DD } from '$lib/components'
+  import { DateDistance as DD, Details } from '$lib/components'
 </script>

 I spent a bit of time the other day looking into the Fathom Analytics